 Clarkdale stands out among Arizona mining towns because it was a planned community owned by the United Verde Copper Co.
-It's named for the mining baron William Andrews Clark who bought United Verde not long after he arrived in Jerome in 1888.
+It's named for mining baron William Andrews Clark who bought United Verde not long after he arrived in Jerome in 1888.

 Clark moved the smelter from Jerome to a site where Bitter Creek flows into the Verde River and built the town named for him nearby.